 Instructions

-• ASSEMBLE: Add thinly sliced steak to plates (1/2 steak per plate).
-Divide the corn-and-zucchini salad among the plates.
+• Add thinly sliced steak to plates (1/2 steak per plate).
+Divide the corn and zucchini salad among the plates.
 Spoon the sauce evenly on the steaks.
 Garnish the dish with additional Parmesan.
-Cut the remaining half of the grilled lemon into wedges and add one wedge to each plate.
-Squeeze lemon over before enjoying!
+Cut the remaining half of the grilled lemon into wedges and add 1 wedge to each plate.
+Squeeze lemon over and enjoy!

 Calories: 299kcal | Carbohydrates: 9g | Protein: 2g | Fat: 30g | Saturated Fat: 2g | Cholesterol: 1mg | Sodium: 42mg | Potassium: 349mg | Fiber: 2g | Sugar: 2g | Vitamin A: 438IU | Vitamin C: 43mg | Calcium: 23mg | Iron: 1mg